 The SAN policy causes the write cache drive to remain offline.
-During boot, the target device determines that the write cache drive is ineligible for use as a write cache and therefore will failover to server side cache.
+During boot, the target device determines that the write cache drive is ineligible for use as a write cache.
+As a result, it fails over to server side cache.

-When creating a machine template, ensure that it has a similar hard disk drive structure and that it can boot from a vDisk in Private Image mode.
+When creating a machine template, ensure that it has a similar hard disk drive structure.
+The machine template must boot from a vDisk in private image mode.
 For example:

 - To PXE boot a VM with write cache, create a VM with 1 hard disk drive.